AleksandrVinnik/Dating_Application_A-B_Tests/README.md

 Considering the observed statistically significant growth in the target metrics, it is recommended to deploy the new profile search system for all users in commercial operation.

-For details and visualisation please refer to the JupiterNotebook.
+For details and visualisation please refer to the JupiterNotebook - https://github.com/AleksandrVinnik/Dating_Application_A-B_Tests/blob/64582d18507e32c471a8ff78097992fac94cd907/Dating_Application_A%3AB_Tests.ipynb

 ● References to the used sources: